rcsb/rcsb-mojave-tools/README.md

 add the necessary artifacts as a dependency of the plugin and set the `customAnnotator` and/or `customRuleFactory` to a fully qualified class name, referring to a custom annotator and/or instances of custom rules class.

-Custom annotator and custom rules factory, implemented in `org.rcsb.mojave.tools.jsonschema2pojo` package, are used to add `@NotNull` and `@JsonPropertyDescription` annotations attached to getters/setters in addition to default annotation at the field level of generated Java types.
+Custom annotator, implemented in `org.rcsb.mojave.tools.jsonschema2pojo.annotations` package, is used to create and customize Jackson and OpenAPI annotations and attach them to getters/setters in addition to default annotations at the field level of generated Java types:
+- create Jackson `@JsonPropertyDescription` and populate OpenAPI `@Schema#description` annotations from JSON Schema `description` property
+- update `@JsonPropertyDescription` annotation with JSON Schema `enum` listed as `Allowable values:`
+- populate `@Schema#allowableValues` annotation with JSON Schema `enum`
+- update `@JsonPropertyDescription` annotation with JSON Schema `examples` listed as `Examples:`
+- populate `@Schema#example` annotation with JSON Schema `examples`

+Custom rules factory, implemented in `org.rcsb.mojave.tools.jsonschema2pojo.rules` package, is used to customize Java types generation rules in following ways:
+- transforms JSON Schema `required` property into [JSR-303](https://jcp.org/en/jsr/detail?id=303) `@NotNull` or/and [JSR-305](https://jcp.org/en/jsr/detail?id=305) `@Nonnull` and `@Nullable` annotations and updates JavaDoc string
+- allows parametrizing Java classes with generic types via `javaType` property